DeepWok/mase/machop/sphinx_docs/source/modules/documentation/getting_started/Get-started-on-local-machines-software-only.md

-# For software project students: Get started on local machines
+# For software project: Get started on local machines

 Before you start, please make sure you have `conda` installed to ensure a easy manipulation of `Python` packages and environments.